All Year: Yes

 We are the residential home of three Aboriginal Women Elders who grew up in the desert before White Society arrived in their ancestral homelands - only 70 years ago.

 In accordance with Aboriginal Culture, we are women-only.
 We welcome women of all cultural backgrounds to join us living with and caring for the Elders.
-We cannot accommodate men or children.
+We cannot accommodate men, children, or pets.

-In exchange you will get to live with the Women Elders, share their lives, and learn about their Community and their Culture - and also have insights into your own Culture in its relations with Aboriginal people as well.
+In exchange you will get to live with the Women Elders, share their lives, and learn about their Community and their Culture - and also have insights into yourself through your relations with Aboriginal people.

 We can only accept women able to stay for a minimum of one month.
 In our experience most visitors don't want to leave once they get here.
 So it's best not to tie yourself into a "must return home" date.

-Balgo is surrounded by beautiful desert and you will get the opportunity to enjoy some of the very special out-of-the-way places.
+Balgo is surrounded by beautiful desert and you will get the opportunity to enjoy some of the very special out-of-the-way places that most Australians don't get to visit.
 But just being in the community is a unique experience in its own.

 All meals are eaten together.
 You will be required to contribute $100 per week to food (as we all do).
 If you have any special needs please discuss them with us prior to coming as they may not be available at our local Store.

 Balgo community is 95% Aboriginal residents.
-In addition to the Women's Centre, our community has a Medical Clinic (with doctor), well-stocked Store, a Primary School and a Trade Training Centre (for higher education), a Catholic Parish (the main Church service is Saturday evenings), a Police Station, a world famous Art Centre (where you can see wonderful art by local people), and a Local Aboriginal Council.
+In addition to the Women's Centre, our community has a Medical Clinic (with doctor), well-stocked Store/Shop, a Primary School, a Catholic Parish (the main Church service is Saturday evenings), a Police Station, a world famous Art Centre (where you can see wonderful art by local people), and a Local Aboriginal Council.

-Balgo doesn't have a bank, but we have an ATM at the local Store.
+Balgo doesn't have a bank, but we have an ATM at the local Store/shop.
 We have a weekly mail plane which carries both postage and passengers.

 Phone must be Telstra NextG.
 Internet is available - please bring your own laptop computer and Telstra NextG modem.